tehtelev/Lumos/readme.md

-# ElectricalProgressive
+# Automaton

-Brings electricity into the game!
+Brings automatics into the game!

 ## About

-ElectricalProgressive is a Mod for the game [VintageStory](https://www.vintagestory.at/).
+Automaton is a Mod for the game [VintageStory](https://www.vintagestory.at/).